matthewT53/JPEG-Encoder-and-Decoder/README.md

 * Quality setting for the JPEG image where 1 < quality < 100

 # Current issues:
-* Sometimes random artifacts and lines barely appear in the image.
+* Sometimes random artifacts and lines are barely visible.

 # Future work:
 * Add support for Chroma subsampling for better compression.
 Subsampling modes to add